 Example: Associate of Science in Criminal Justice

 Associate of Applied Science (A.A.S.)
 An applied/academic degree program, with a limited general education core component, primarily designed to prepare students for immediate employment or career entry.
-A.A.S. degrees can be formed by combining a T.D. with 15 hours of required general education or can be a distinct curriculum unrelated to any preexisting program of technical studies.
+A.A.S. degrees can be formed by combining a T.D. with 15 hours of required general education or can be a distinct curriculum unrelated to any pre-existing program of technical studies.
 All general education coursework must meet SACSCOC requirements.
-If coursework required of the degree is intended for transfer to a four-year institution, this coursework must meet appropriate SACSCOC requirements.
+If technical coursework required of the degree is intended for transfer to a university, this coursework must meet appropriate SACSCOC requirements.

 Example: Associate of Applied Science in Computer Information Technology

 Certificate of Technical Studies (C.T.S.)
-An applied, technical program (usually 16-33 hours) to provide a student with a broad technical competency.
-C.T.S. programs are strictly limited to technical and community colleges.
-The C.T.S. is not designed for transfer to an associate or baccalaureate degree program; the C.A.S. is more appropriate for such transferability.
+An applied, technical program (usually 16-33 SCH) to provide a student with a broad technical competency in a specific area or field.
+The C.T.S. is not designed for transfer into an academic degree program.

 Example: Administrative Technology Specialist Certificate of Technical Studies